 It’s essential that your team knows what their responsibilities are and who to turn to when something goes wrong.
 That means you need a clear “chain of command.”

 This might sound a bit formal.
 Relax.
 We’re not suggesting you allocate ranks to team members, require them to salute supervisors and await instructions when anything goes wrong.

 We’re talking about empowering your people to respond quickly to accidents and system failures within their area of responsibility.
 Also being aware of who can make the decisions they’re not trained or qualified to make, as well as knowing the difference between what they can and can't decide on the spot.
 You might, for instance, allow security staff discretion around who they let enter a section of the venue, but require them to consult with their manager (who you have verified as being competent and qualified) before deciding to stop serving drinks or shut down a particular attraction.

 Event Scotland offers some insight into event team structure and some sage advice:

 “Ultimately the success of your event will be directly related to the effectiveness of your team and overall structure – so take time in the early stages to plan and get this right.”

 The secret here is clearly defining team members roles and specifying who they report to or consult.
 If these things are clear, people will know who to contact when they need help and who makes the required calls.

-You might also consider putting your event crew through event safety training to ensure everyone is equipped with essential skills.
+You might also consider putting your own event crew through event safety training to ensure everyone is equipped with essential skills.
 You could check out the Event Safety Alliance to see what sort of training is available and look at upskilling your crew.
-It’s going to help your event run smoother, plus it adds another string to their bow so they’ll get something out of it too.
+It’s going to help your event run smoother, plus it adds a string to their bow so they’ll get something out of it too.